 Big Ten (7)

-NOTE: Ohio State and Penn State were ineligible due to NCAA probation.
+NOTE: Penn State is ineligible due to NCAA probation.

 Central Michigan (6-6)

 Colorado State (7-6)